GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 {: .highlight }
 _Note: The transformation of UML/SysML models authored with Cameo to SpecIF is in development.
-Currently the UML Class Diagram, SysML Block Diagram (bdd) and Internal Block Diagram (ibd) are transformed._
+Currently the UML Class Diagram, SysML Block Diagram (bdd), Internal Block Diagram (ibd) and State Machine Diagrem (stm) are transformed._

 A model created with Cameo can be transformed into SpecIF format or integrated with models from other sources as follows:
 1. In the Cameo tool, export all desired diagrams individually as an image in PNG or SVG format.
 To do this,